jeroenvanmaanen/archetype-go-axon/README.md

 # Archetype of a Go project that uses Axon for Event Sourcing and CQRS

 This project is still **Work In Progress**.
 It was cloned from [archetype-nix-go](https://github.com/jeroenvanmaanen/archetype-nix-go).
+First point to solve:

+*  ☐ Enable React app to call a RPC endpoint on the example-command-api service through grpc-web

 The next phase is to communicate with Axon Server properly:
 1. ☑ Set up a session
 2. ☐ Issue commands